Exercises After Ostomy Surgery: Level 1

 • Avoid holding your breath while doing any of these exercises.
 Breathe in through your nose and out through your mouth.
 Do the exercise movements when you breathe out.
 Count out loud during the exercises to keep your breaths evenly paced.

-• Stop any exercise that causes pain or discomfort and tell your healthcare provider.
+• Stop doing any exercise that causes pain or discomfort.
+Tell your healthcare provider or rehab therapist which exercise caused pain or discomfort.
 You can still do the other exercises.

 Exercises

-Your healthcare provider or rehab therapist will tell you how many times per day to do these exercises.
-Follow their instructions.
+Your healthcare provider or rehab therapist will tell you how many times each day to do these exercises.
+Your physical therapist (PT) will show you how to do each exercise.
+Follow your care team’s instructions.

 Diaphragmatic breathing

 1. Lie on your back with your knees bent and feet flat.
-Place one or both of your hands over your abdomen (belly).
+Place one or both of your hands over your belly.

 2. Breathe in slowly and deeply through your nose.
-Your abdomen should rise, but your upper chest should stay still and relaxed.
+Your belly should rise, but your upper chest should stay still and relaxed.

 3. Breathe out slowly through pursed lips, like you’re blowing out candles.
-As you breathe out, slowly and gently pull your abdomen towards your spine.
+As you breathe out, slowly and gently pull your belly towards your spine.

 Repeat this movement 5 times.
 If your care team gives you different instructions, follow those instead.